 Location: Fort Donelson National Battlefield Visitor Center Time: 1:00 PM to 4:00 PM Fee Information: Free Contact Name: Doug Richardson Contact Email: e-mail us Contact Phone Number: (931)232-5706

-Members of a local living history group known as Porter's Battery will offer some discussions on the historic ground where the real Porter's Battery served 151 years ago.
+Members of a local living history group known as Porter's Battery will offer some discussions on the historic ground where the real Porter's Battery served 152 years ago.
+(No firings will be done during this event.)

 Porter's Battery was organized in Nashville on July 18, 1861.
 From October 1861 to the beginning of the Fort Henry/ Fort Donelson campaign, Porter's Battery was assigned to Confederate General Simon BUckner's division.
 They were armed with four six pounder brass guns, and two 12 pounder brass howitzers, and had, most records suggest, 113 men.